Smart Green Shipping secures investment for energy transition vision

 Renewables and low carbon

 Explore Scotland's renewables and low carbon opportunities.
-We have everything from hydrogen energy, carbon capture and energy storage to decarbonisation of heat and transport.
+We offer everything from wind and hydrogen energy, carbon capture and energy storage to decarbonisation of heat and transport.

 -